How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Step-by-Step Guide: How to Sell a Property with Water Damage in Seattle, WA

 Ready to get your water-damaged property sold?
-Just follow these steps to handle everything without losing your mind in the process.
+Just follow these steps to handle everything without losing your mind.

 Step 1: Assess the Extent of Water Damage

-You need to figure out exactly what you’re dealing with before making any big decisions.
-Your house might look fine from the outside, but water damage loves to hide in sneaky places.
+You must figure out exactly what you’re dealing with before making big decisions.
+Your house might look fine outside, but water damage loves to hide in sneaky places.

 Go ahead and grab your phone and start documenting every water stain, warped floorboard, and that weird musty smell in the corner.

-Remember that water also gets into closets, behind appliances, and crawl spaces, where it throws silent parties for months.
+Remember that water also gets into closets, behind appliances, and crawl spaces, throwing silent parties for months.

-Professional home inspection specialists know all the secret hiding spots where water damage likes to hang out.
-Hiring a home inspection specialist might save you from surprises during the buyer inspection later.
+Professional home inspection specialists know all the secret hiding spots where water damage likes to hide.
+Hiring a home inspection specialist might save you from surprises during the buyer’s inspection later.

 Step 2: Choose A Selling Strategy

 Okay, moment of truth.
 Fix everything yourself or dump the whole mess on someone else?
-Both options have their perks, and both will test your sanity in different ways.
+Both options have their perks and will test your sanity in different ways.

 Sell As-Is

-This route means you’re officially done with water damage drama and someone else will fix everything.
-Cash buyers and house flippers actually love this stuff because they know exactly what they’re getting into and how to handle it.
+This route means you’re officially done with water damage drama, and someone else will fix everything.
+Cash buyers and house flippers love this because they know exactly what they’re getting into and how to handle it.

 These folks move fast since they don’t need bank approval and won’t demand you fix the leaky faucet before closing.